LoetLuemmel/Claude_Test/README.md

 # Light

-This example creates a Color Temperature Light device using the ESP Matter data model.
+This example creates an ESP32 device, that can be added to Apple Home using the Matter data model.

 See the [docs](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) for more information about building and flashing the firmware.